You have turned-in this assignment. You can review the lesson and see your previous answers.

 Good job.

-Let's write our bullet point notes for our paragraph around the theme of the pandas' diet.
+Let's write our bullet point notes for our paragraph around the theme of the pandas diet.

-So here are the notes I could make about basking sharks' diet.
+So here are the notes I could make about basking sharks diet.

-I've said it's largely zooplankton.
+I've said, "It's largely zooplankton.

-They're two millimetres in length.
+They're two millimeters in length.

 They must consume them in vast numbers.

-They do it using their mouth to filter water, passively.
+They do it using their mouth to filter water passively.

-And sometimes they also eat very small fish.
+They're not sucking the water in and sometimes they also eat very small fish.

-So now can you write five bullet points about pandas' diet?
 So try to include as well the problems pandas have with bamboo.

 Pause the video and have a go at writing those five bullet points.